 Yes, that's right - there really is a sucker born every minute, actually more like every millisecond, but it is disillusioning to find that the world is crammed with idiots who fall for any line of baloney handed to them and happily part with hard-earned money for the most hare-brained or obviously crooked ploys.
 Wherever there are suckers, there are human piranhas just waiting to feed on them.
-Here are the top ten scams in Australia and advice on how to avoid getting conned.
+Here are the top scams in Australia and advice on how to avoid getting conned.

 With very few exceptions, scammers and conmen are usually intelligent and resourceful.
 They know how to push the right buttons on their victims and use all sorts of tricks and social engineering to get their targets to let down their guard and fall for their scams.
 The most prevalent scams are seen on the Internet, but here are some interesting examples of non-Internet based swindles.

 Most investment seminars are nothing more than thinly disguised vehicles to sell training courses or financial services.
-Many of them are operated by slick spruikers who claim to have made many millions of dollars from fancy share trading methods or investing in amazingly high-return mines in some third-world nations and now they want to impart this valuable information to others, because they claim that they like to see these people have similar success.
+Many of them are operated by slick spruikers who claim to have made many millions of dollars from fancy share trading methods or investing in amazingly high-return silver mines in some third-world nations and now they want to impart this valuable information to others, because they claim that they like to see these people have similar success.

-However, when one examines the facts, one invariably finds that these slick spruikers actually have not made money from astute investments or their claimed methods, but are making their living from selling their training courses or financial services and don't guarantee that people who enrol into these courses or use their services make a cent.
+However, when one examines the facts, one invariably finds that these slick spruikers actually have not made money from astute investments or their claimed methods, but are making their living from selling their training courses or financial services and don't guarantee that people who enrol into these courses or use their services will make a cent.
 Some of these companies actually will refund the cost of the courses if somebody makes enough noise about it, but in most cases, the victims simply write off their losses and go away, leaving the spruikers to tout for more suckers.

 I went to one of these alleged investment seminars to see how it worked.
 Sitting in the function room in a fancy hotel, I watched in amazement as a slick American dripping with gold jewellery bounded into the room and started showing how trading in options and other Contract For Difference (CFD) on the stock exchange was almost guaranteed to make us all rich as hell.
 Graphs and testimonials appeared on the screen, with glowing praise from people who allegedly became multi-millionaires through learning how to trade these devices using the methods spruiked by this slick American.

-This American even passed around a lovely solid gold Rolex watch for us to drool over and showed us photos of his alleged multitude of properties in the USA, all apparently acquired from his options trading.
+The American even passed around a lovely solid gold Rolex watch for us to drool over and showed us photos of his alleged multitude of properties in the USA, all apparently acquired from his options trading.
 At the conclusion of his pitch, he very cleverly started to separate the suckers from the cynics by telling the audience that the people who wished for success should go to the back of the room and part with around $4000 each for the training course and the losers should stay in their seats.
 Of course the audience members didn't want to look like losers to the rest of the crowd, so they went to the girls manning the sales desks and swiped their credit cards and signed up.

 Needless to say, I then went to the company's Australian headquarters and demanded a refund for this training course, which they gave most reluctantly.
 I also researched other similar free investment seminars and found that most of them worked the same way, with spruikers selling the illusion of wealth and security by claiming to have made fortunes by using the techniques in the courses, but in reality were nothing more than salesmen selling mostly worthless training courses with no guarantees of success.
 These free investment seminars are not worth attending, but if people wish to learn about stock and derivative trading, the Australian Securities and Exchange (ASX) has excellent free courses running all the time.